fintechees/Expert-Advisor-Studio/README.md

 <br />

 ## News!!

+### Payment Gateway

-Now we have managed to integrate with the most promising payment platform: BitCartCC(https://bitcartcc.com, https://github.com/bitcartcc/bitcart), the founder Alex is only 18 years old(2022)!!
+We have successfully integrated with BitCartCC (https://bitcartcc.com, https://github.com/bitcartcc/bitcart), one of the most promising payment platforms available.
+It’s worth mentioning that the platform’s founder, Alex, is only 18 years old as of 2022!

-[Fintechee.io](https://Fintechee.io) is our new marketplace for EA developers.
+### Marketplace(multi-vendor) for EA

-Not only C/C++/Mql based EA/indicator can be sold there, but all the digital products can be sold via Fintechee.io.
-The copyrights are protected by the digital signature tech.
-Each download link will expire several minutes after an order is created.
+Our new marketplace for EA developers, Fintechee.io, allows you to sell all types of digital products, not just C/C++/Mql based EAs/indicators.
+The digital signature technology we use ensures that copyright is protected, and each download link expires a few minutes after the order is created.

-Today(Aug.
-12th, 2022), it's just released!
-And, we listed an EA(simplescalping, in production, only $10) there.
-The algo is based on Martingale, but it's very stable if you are patient enough to use it on the bigger time frame.

-Currently, the payment gateway is connected with Paypal's sandbox.
-We will replace the sandbox version with the live payment gateway by the end of 2022.
+We launched on Aug.
+12th, 2022, and we’ve already listed an EA called SimpleScalping in production for just $10.
+The algorithm is based on Martingale and is very stable on a larger timeframe with sufficient patience.

-So, if you have a Paypal test(developer) account, then you can get any EA for free this month.
+Currently, our payment gateway(for the EA marketplace, not for the WEB-trader) is connected to PayPal’s sandbox.
+If you have a PayPal test (developer) account, you can obtain any EA for free.

-## FIX Bridge(an individual version of WEB trader's backend)
+### FIX Bridge(an individual version of WEB trader's backend)

-We created a new version(FIX Bridge) for individual traders.
-It's for free FOREVER!!
+we have developed a new version of our FIX Bridge feature for individual traders.
+It’s free FOREVER!

 Download link:
 https://www.fintechee.com/assets/fix-api/fintecheefixbridge.7z